Welcome to today's edition of the Rush 24-7 podcast.

 Maha Rushi, serving humanity simply by showing up.

-Some more data from this uh latest Zogby poll, not just the information about how poorly Congress is doing.
+Some more data from this latest Dzogby poll, not just the information about how poorly Congress is doing.

 And nearly two-thirds are very or fairly confident their children will have a better life than they do.

-There's a lot of optimism out there, and yet we keep hearing about this angst and the and the and the guilt and and the unsettledness that has supposedly swept over our population.
+There's a lot of optimism out there, and yet we keep hearing about this angst and the guilt and the unsettledness that has supposedly swept over our population.

-In the national survey of just over a thousand likely voters, sixty-six percent said the president had done only a fair or poor job as president, 34% ranking his performance as excellent or good.
+In the national survey of just over a thousand likely voters, 66% said the president had done only a fair or poor job as president, 34% ranking his performance as excellent or good.

-He is doing twice as well as Congress is in his approval numbers.
+He is doing twice as well as Congress is in his approval numbers, even at 34%.

-And I want to tell you people, if you think that the approval rating for Congress is down because they're they're they're uh uh not passing massive legislation and getting things done for America.
+And I want to tell you, people, if you think that the approval rating for Congress is down because they're not passing massive legislation and getting things done for America, if you think that the disapproval of Congress is related to the fact that they can't pass a bill to get us out of Iraq, you are missing the vote.

 I love these low approval numbers for Congress and government overall.

-I think the immigration bill, as I told you, the way it the way it shook out, is that was a great illustration for people uh to actually see.
+I think the immigration bill, as I told you, the way it shook out, that was a great illustration for people to actually see.

-And the uh when I say the arrogance and conceit, I mean the the literal unwillingness to listen to the desires of the American people expressed in a vast majority that crossed all kinds of lines of of uh demarcation.
+And when I say the arrogance and conceit, I mean the literal unwillingness to listen to the desires of the American people expressed in a vast majority that crossed all kinds of lines of demarcation.

-Well, that has to be that has to be threats, terrorism, and this this kind of thing.
+Well, that has to be threats, terrorism, and this kind of thing.

-Two-thirds uh majorities, nearly two-thirds are confident their children will have a better life than uh than they do.
+Two-thirds, majorities, nearly two-thirds, are confident their children will have a better life than they do.

-That's also interesting because it it indicates that maybe the drive by media's efforts to drive down public attitudes and moods about the economy is uh is not being as successful as some people assume they had been.
+That's also interesting because it indicates that maybe the drive-by media's efforts to drive down public attitudes and moods about the economy is not being as successful as some people assume they had been.

 So there's reason for optimism out there because numbers of you are optimistic.

-Here's Dingy Harry, yesterday afternoon, actually, uh, as he starts off on this Harry's hoax, the all-nighter.
+Here's Dingy Harry yesterday afternoon, actually, as he starts off on this Harry's hoax, the all-nighter.

 I'm speaking today for the American people.